isaac-weisberg/HalfFive/README.md

 Spoiler: Foundation platforms are not that.
 UIKit part of iOS - in particular.
 Here, a full-pledged multithreaded environment allows for arbitrary concurrently scheduled code execution.
 UIKit does not support a multitude of its functionality to be run *not* from the main app thread and on such occasions you get a runtime error.
 And there is no way to statically check whether if you are interacting with UIKit APIs from the main thread or not.

-**Well, this framework is an attempt to start statically checking the execution context and preventing you from making mistakes.**
+**Well, this framework is an attempt to statically check the execution context and prevent you from making mistakes that will be known only on runtime**